Dr Shivayogi Bhusnurmath

 Dr Ritesh Sachdev

-Dr Ritesh Sachdev is a senior consultant pathologist and head of department of Hematopathology at Medanta - The Medicity Hospital, Gurgaon, India.
+Dr Ritesh Sachdev currently works at Airedale NHS Foundation West Yorkshire.
+He is a graduate and post graduate of Maulana Azad Medical College, New Delhi.
+He cleared his Fellowship (Histopathology & Cytopathology) at The Royal College of Pathologists in 2014.
+He is a certified cytometrist and holds special interest and expertise in hematopoietic and lymphoid neoplasms.
 He is a graduate and post graduate of Maulana Azad Medical College, New Delhi.
 He cleared his Fellowship (Histopathology & Cytopathology) at The Royal College of Pathologists in 2014.
 He is a certified cytometrist and holds special interest and expertise in hematopoietic and lymphoid neoplasms.

 Professor John Oladapo Obafunwa